Is Google VPN trustable?

 Where did I ever talk about stock android?

 This is just a conversation about threat models, right?
-VPNs are a tool with different use cases
+VPNs are a tool with different use cases:

-To mitigate surveillance capitalism, I would not consider this trustworthy.
+I would not consider this trustworthy.
 Even with encryption like SSL, Google will see the sites/servers accessed by your account & surely find a way to profit off that data

-To hide activity from an adversarial government, probably not.
+probably not.
 Google has a tendency to openly comply with government requests.
 Maybe there’s a case to make that certain governments with adversarial relationships to the US may be safe… But given how hungry Google is for global marketshare, I wouldn’t personally rely on any protection here

 To hide internet activity exclusively from your local network and its administrators - probably fine, right?
 If your local network blocks some mundane service like YouTube, and you just want to access it on WiFi, this is a free VPN tool that will hide your activity.
 There is a strong case to make that free VPNs from providers like Mulvad or Proton are preferable on ideological grounds, but from a functional standpoint, I think VPN by Google would be fine for this specific, singular threat model